This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

 Perform custom actions

-Custom actions are function calls that can be invoked on selected records in a view.
-For example, you can define a function that sends an email and configure that function as a Custom action for this view.
+Custom actions are function calls that can be invoked on selected records in a report.
+For example, you can define a function that sends an email and configure that function as a Custom action for this report.
 You can then invoke the action for selected records in the live mode.
 For more information on defining functions and configuring them as custom actions, refer the topic Functions.

-You can create a combined view with two or more related forms.
-For example, in the topic Create Relationship between Forms, we created two forms - Product Form to enter product details and Sales Form to enter sales details and created relationship between the two forms.
-A combined view will display columns from two or more related forms.
+You can create a combined report with two or more related forms.
+As demonstrated under the topic Create Relationship between Forms, we created two forms - Product Form to enter product details and Sales Form to enter sales details and established relationship between the two forms.
+A combined report will display columns from two or more related forms.

-To create a combined view from the Product and Sales Form,
+To create a combined report from the Product and Sales Form:

-Create a view with the form which contains the Lookup field.
+- Create a report with the form which contains the Lookup field.
 In our example, the Sales form contains the lookup field "Product" that relates to the product form.

-The lookup field will have the related fields as link.
-Click on the related fields link, and select the columns to be displayed from the product form.
+- The lookup field will have the link.
+Click on the link, and select the columns to be displayed from the product form

-One of the most powerful features in Zoho Creator is the ability to create HTML views.
-The HTML view enables you to create customized views by combining HTML code and Deluge script.
-You can create a static HTML page as a view and use this page to deliver dynamic content from your database using Deluge Script.
-The HTML Builder provides an intuitive drag-n-drop user-interface to easily create the required HTML view.
+One of the most powerful features in Zoho Creator is the ability to create Pages.
+The Pages enables you to create customized reports by combining HTML code and Deluge script.
+You can create a static HTML page as a report and use this page to deliver dynamic content from your database using Deluge Script.
+The HTML Builder provides an intuitive drag-n-drop user-interface to easily create the required Pages.
 Knowledge of HTML is not necessary.

 The Customize option offers a variety of layout and themes to customize the appearance of your forms and views.
 Layouts and Themes can be combined together to create a visually appealing website.